matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

   "url": "mxc://example.com/KUAQOesGECkQTgdtedkftISg"
 },
 ```
-But this way will give harder way to render of main message event, because Matrix clients must be search all attached events manually in timeline.
+But this way will give harder way to render of main message event, because Matrix clients must do the search of all attached events manually in timeline, and server will can't aggregate them to main message.

 ## Future considerations